wezm/wezm.net/v2/content/posts/2020/github-emoji-linux/index.md

 The solution is simple: make GitHub think you're using a Mac or Windows PC.
 There are various ways to change the User-Agent string of Firefox.
-The easiest is via `about:config` bit I didn't want it to be a global change — I want sites to know that I'm using Linux in logs/privacy respecting analytics (I block most trackers).
+The easiest is via `about:config` but I didn't want it to be a global change — I want sites to know that I'm using Linux in logs/privacy respecting analytics (I block most trackers).